-There was evidence that a robust system of auditing was in place to monitor the quality of care and other services provided to residents.
-There was evidence of auditing across various aspects of care and services provided by the home.
+There was evidence that a system of auditing was in place to monitor the quality of care and other services provided to residents.
+Examination of this process identified that the quantity of audits could be increased to cover a larger range of care and services provided in the home.
+This was discussed with the manager and an area for improvement was identified.

-Residents spoken with said that they knew how to report any concerns and said they were confident that the Manager would address these.
+Residents and a relative spoken with said that they knew how to report any concerns and said they were confident that the Manager would address these.